 - Whole Insurance: A life insurance contract with level premiums that has both an insurance and an investment component.
 The insurance component pays a stated amount upon the death of the insured.
 The investment component accumulates a cash value that the policyholder can withdraw or borrow against.

 5. What Documentation Will I Need?

 Surprisingly, you’ll need very little.
-The main task is filling out the forms, which require your medical history and personal information such as where you live and what you do for work.
+The main task is filling out the forms, which require your medical history and personal information: such as where you live and your occupation.

 Aside from this, you’ll need a copy of your passport and proof of address.

 Depending on your policy, the company may request that you have a medical.
 This will be paid for by the company and can be completed at any of their designated private hospitals in Thailand.

 I didn’t need a medical for my policy, and you might not either.
 In a way I wish they had requested one; that way I would have had a free check up!